List of Dual Diagnosis centers and their websites which are providing services both in-patient and out-patient.

 American Academy of Addiction Psychiatry

-The American Academy for Addiction Psychiatry, located in East Providence, Rhode Island, is a professional association and an authorized Medical Education provider.
+The American Academy for Addiction Psychiatry is a dual diagnosis center, located in East Providence, Rhode Island, is a professional association and an authorized Medical Education provider.
 Its participants include addiction psychiatry experts and other healthcare providers who work with addicts.

 American Council for Drug Education (ACDE), Affiliate of Phoenix House

-It’s a substance abuse prevention and education group that produces services and materials focused on the new clinical findings on drug use.
+It is a dual diagnosis center for substance abuse prevention and education group that produces services and materials focused on the new clinical findings on drug use.
 And its social implications?
 The facts for Employees portion of the ACDE website is designed to help businesses recognize the power they have to empower staff across America to deal thoughtfully and knowledgeably with substance use and the risk of drug use – by their children, friends and neighbors, and coworkers.
-Information on ACDE’s prevention and education efforts focused on the most up-to-date clinical research, services, and materials to help minimize drug abuse.
+Information on ACDE's prevention and education efforts focused on the most up-to-date clinical research, services, and materials to help minimize drug abuse.
 Links to publications and websites that are connected to them are given.

 American Managed Behavioral Healthcare Association (AMBHA)